-I am fortunate to not have a diagnosed anxiety disorder, mostly because I haven’t felt that it has tainted my daily mental meanderings enough to be tested for it.
-I’m sure there are psychologists who are reading this and sighing, while shaking their heads…
+I am fortunate to no diagnosed anxiety disorder, mostly because I haven’t felt that it has tainted my daily mental meanderings enough to be tested for it.
+I’m sure there is a psychologist out there, reading this, and shaking their heads…

-However, I do have instances where my heart races, my hands tremble, and I am overcome by a wave of other unsavory bodily functions.
-This tends to occur when I invest too much time in the future of “all the things that could go wrong” or when humans are vomiting verbal awfulness.
+However, I do have instances where my heart races, my hands tremble, and a wave of unsavory bodily functions threatens to overcome me.
+This tends to occur when I invest too much mental time in the future of “the things that could go wrong” or when humans are vomiting verbal awfulness.

 Coronavirus has not improved this unsavory feeling.
-Instead, it has started increasing these anxiety inducing moments which used to be merely uncomfortable, now has ratcheted up to distinct anxiety-inducing levels.
+Instead, it has started increasing during moments when I used to be merely uncomfortable, now that has ratcheted up to distinct anxiety-inducing levels.

-After trying various methods of ways to calm anxiety, I have an established routine.
+After trying various methods of ways to calm anxiety, I established a routine.

 I start easy by focusing on my breath.
-It grounds my racing mind and, usually, the mental chaos has moved my breaths to quick, hyperventilating breaths.
+It grounds my racing mind.
+Typically, the mental chaos has moved my breaths to quick, hyperventilating sits of oxygen.
 Because nothing says, “you have it all together” like passing out.

-Next, I work on my far-reaching and fetching thoughts.
-Typically, my mental menace likes to go after the worst-case scenario.
-As I start pulling apart this doom and gloom scenario, I remember there has been almost zero instances where it has gotten that bad.
+Next, I work on my far-reaching thoughts.
+My mental menace likes to go after the worst-case scenario.
+As I start pulling apart this doom and gloom scene, I remember there has been almost zero instances where it went that bad.
 Unpleasant, uncomfortable, and weird, sure, but rarely has it lead to anything more than that.

-Then, I try to focus that restless energy on something I can do.
+Next, I try to focus restless energy on something I can do.
 Can I talk to someone about it?
 Can I look for answers online?
 Is there a bathroom nearby?
 If I can remove myself from the unpleasant situation, this is another way to save my sanity.

 Mediation is also a great alibi.
-Typically, it’s hard to soothe my anxiety-riddled mind but if I can achieve it, it feels like a warm, heated blanket wrapped around my shivering mind.
+It’s hard to soothe my anxiety-riddled mind but if I can achieve it, it feels like a warm, heated blanket wrapped around my shivering mind.

 Finally, when all else fails, I run away.
 I know, great plan, right?
-But, running is a big stress reliever, my natural happy drugs aka endorphins are increased, and my focus problem-solving is enhanced.
-Fun Fact: running away is optional, running back is mandatory.
+But, running is a big stress reliever.
+My natural happy drugs, aka endorphins, are increased and my brain has a chance to focus on problem-solving.
+Running away is optional, running back is mandatory.